 3. Security Audit by Professionals to ensure your mobile app is hack proof:

-A regular review for architectural stability by a developer may not be enough to ensure the security of an app as they often limit their work to the technical functionalities.
-For full-proof security, a dedicated security expert should review the code to analyze possible vulnerabilities in specific areas such as authentication & authorization parts, database access, input, and output & use of cryptography etc. that may be prone to cyber attacks.
+A regular review of architectural stability by a developer may not be enough to ensure the security of an app as they often limit their work to the technical functionalities.
+For full-proof security, a dedicated security expert should review the code to analyze possible vulnerabilities in specific areas such as authentication & authorization parts, database access, input, and the output & use of cryptography etc. that may be prone to cyber attacks.
 Source code in a lot of cases is not easily shared due to high sensitivity.
 In such cases, businesses can consider using tools which offer a thorough analysis using a Binary scan.

 Data breaches are inevitable, it’s primarily a question of how fast businesses can identify these threats and loopholes and respond to it accordingly.
-It is often said prevention is better than cure; it’s no exception with mobile app security.
+It is often said prevention is better than cure; it’s no exception to mobile app security.
 Ensuring you take the right security measures can possibly save your business hundreds and thousands of dollars.